Title: Community Outreach Canvasser

 Required Qualifications and Skills:

-Flexible schedule and ability to work evenings, tentatively, Wednesday through Saturday (approximately 3:30-8:30pm) and Sunday afternoons (approximately 11am-4pm).
+- Flexible schedule and ability to work evenings, tentatively, Wednesday through Friday (approximately 3:30-8:30 pm) and Saturday and Sunday afternoons (approximately 11:00 am to 4:00 pm).

 Community Water Center is committed to providing equal opportunity to qualified job applicants and employees and does not discriminate on the basis of race, religious creed, color, national origin, ancestry, physical disability (including pregnancy), mental disability, medical condition, marital status, sex, age, gender, sexual orientation, citizenship, military service status or any other characteristic protected by applicable federal, state or local law.